cylentro/LaunchBox/frontend/docs/courses/prompting-101/chapter-6_staying-safe-and-smart.md

 ---
 layout: doc

 title: Chapter 6 - Staying Safe and Smart - Ethics & Limitations
 description: Learn to use AI responsibly.
 This guide covers critical issues like AI hallucinations, bias, and copyright, providing an essential safety checklist for smart and ethical AI use.

+ogTitle: Chapter 6 - Staying Safe and Smart - Ethics & Limitations
+ogDescription: Learn to use AI responsibly.
+This guide covers critical issues like AI hallucinations, bias, and copyright, providing an essential safety checklist for smart and ethical AI use.

 prev:
   text: Chapter 5 - A Peek Under the Hood (The Non-Technical "How")
   link: /courses/prompting-101/chapter-5_a-peek-under-the-hood